GoogleCloudPlatform/k8s-config-connector/scripts/generate-google3-docs/resource-reference/generated/resource-docs/compute/computetargethttpsproxy.md

 can only be set for global target proxies.
 This field is only supported for EXTERNAL and EXTERNAL_MANAGED load balancing schemes.
-For INTERNAL_MANAGED, use certificateManagerCertificates instead. sslCertificates and certificateMap fields can not be defined together.{% endverbatim %}</p>
+For INTERNAL_MANAGED, use certificateManagerCertificates instead. sslCertificates and certificateMap fields cannot be defined together.{% endverbatim %}</p>
         </td>
     </tr>
     <tr>